 Who doesn’t like to save money??

-How to Remove an Old Toilet
+How to Remove a Toilet Yourself: No Plumber Needed!

 - Flathead screwdriver